The Law Commission was asked to review the joint and several liability rule, and to consider alternatives.

 The joint and several liability rule determines the liability of multiple parties in civil proceedings where a person has suffered loss, and how responsibilities for the loss are allocated where there are several liable defendants.
-The application of the rule in New Zealand has been controversial in the building and construction sector as a result of the leaky buildings crisis.
+The application of the rule in New Zealand has been in focus in the building and construction sector as a result of the leaky buildings crisis.

 The most commonly proposed alternative is a system of proportionate liability.
 Other alternatives combine some elements of joint and several liability with elements of proportionate liability, or involve introducing caps on total liability in some circumstances or for some defendants.